LewisLee26/Enigmac/README.md

 testString = "Hello World!"

 encryptedString = enigmacpp.enigma(testString, rotor1, rotor2, rotor3, plugboard, reflector)
-# This will output LKEUEHEAQE
+# This will output "LKEUEHEAQE"
 print(encryptedString)

 # You must use the same Enigma Machine settings to decode the message as you did to encode it